 Be available and present

 Whenever you talk to your teenager about anything, focus your attention on them and listen to what they’re saying.
-Too often as parents, we feel that just being there is enough.
 We ask our teenagers to put away their phones when we want to chat, so do the same for them – even if they don't ask you to.

 Do some activities together

-Simple activities done together with your teen, like taking a walk around the block or to the park after dinner, going for a drive or giving the dog a bath, can help your child feel connected with you and provide a less confronting opportunity to talk about how they’re feeling than a direct conversation.
+Simple activities done together with your teen, like taking a walk around the block or to the park after dinner, going for a drive or giving the dog a bath, can help your teen feel connected with you.
+It will also provide a less confronting opportunity to talk about how they’re feeling than a direct conversation.

 Relate to and validate your child

-Share about times when you felt lonely as a teenager (or as an adult) and explain how those feelings passed.
-Speak to your teen about perseverance and the value of sharing.
+Talk to them about times when you felt lonely as a teenager (or as an adult) and explain how those feelings passed.
 Let them know that everyone feels like this sometimes.
 Just knowing that they’re not alone in having these feelings can be helpful.

 Help your teen connect with others